 Joint Commission new pain management standards

-The Joint Commission has revised their pain assessment and management standards, effective January 1, 2018, for its accredited hospitals.
+The Joint Commission revised their pain assessment and management standards, effective January 1, 2018, for its accredited hospitals.
+Effective January 1, 2019 there are new standards for Ambulatory settings.
 The revised standards focus effective pain management and opioid prescribing, to include identifying a program leader/team, involving patients in their treatment plans, identifying and monitoring high risk patients, facilitating clinician access to prescription drug monitoring programs, and conducting performance improvement activities on pain assessment and management.

 Hospital leadership’s role in safer pain management